pharmaverse/admiral/tests/testthat/_snaps/compute_scale.md

     Condition
       Error in `compute_scale()`:
       !
-Argument `target_range` is missing with no default and `source_range` is not missing. i Either both or neither argument should be specified.
+Argument `target_range` is missing with no default and `source_range` is not missing. i Either both or neither arguments should be specified.

 ---